 8. What hospitals can I go to?

-Use the Provider/Pharmacy Directory to find hospitals that are in our network or search online by clicking A Doctor.
-You can go to any hospital that accepts Medicare patients as long as they are willing to bill FamilyCare for care.
+Use the Provider/Pharmacy Directory to find hospitals that are in our network or search online by visiting the Find a Provider page.
+In an emergency, you can go to any hospital that accepts Medicare patients.

 9. Will I be covered outside the plan’s service area?

 Our plans cover emergency service and dialysis anywhere in the US.
-If your plan includes Part D coverage, you can fill prescriptions anywhere in the US.
+If your plan includes Part D prescription drug coverage, you can fill prescriptions anywhere in the US.

 Our plans also cover emergency care anywhere in the world.
-However, members of MyPlus plan do not have worldwide coverage.
+However, members of MyPlan C plan do not have worldwide coverage.

-10. Can my PCP refer me to a non-contracted /out-of-network provider?
+10. Can my Primary Care Provider (PCP) refer me to a non-contracted /out-of-network provider?

 You need an authorization to see an out-of-network provider.
-Your Primary Care Physician’s (PCP) office can contact FamilyCare for you.
+Your primary care provider's office can contact FamilyCare for you.
+If you belong to our PPO plan, no referral is needed.

 11. Do I need approval to see contracted network specialists?